DnMcky/elixir-cheat-sheet/README.md

 _How to identify_:
 * There ~~will~~ should only be one module per ```.ex``` file (this is convention so may not be adhered to in 100% of cases)
-* It will(always) look like this:
+* It will (always) look like this:
 ```
   defmodule Path.To.Module do
-    #Find a bunch of functions here
+    # Find a bunch of functions here
   end
 ```
   _note_: the ```#``` you see in the code example above denotes a comment.
-Comments are lines in the code that are not executed and usually describe the next line in thr programme.
+Comments are lines in the code that are not executed and usually describe the next line in the programme.

   _Source_: [Elixir Getting Started](http://elixir-lang.org/getting-started/modules.html)